-The mission of the Web Fonts Working Group, part of the Fonts Activity, is to develop specifications that allow the interoperable deployment of downloadable fonts on the Web.
+The mission of the Web Fonts Working Group is to develop specifications that allow the interoperable deployment of downloadable fonts on the Web.
 Existing specifications (CSS3 Fonts, SVG) explain how to describe and link to fonts, so the main focus will be the standardisation of font formats suited to the task, and defining conformance (for fonts, authoring tools, viewers ...) covering all the technology required for WebFonts.

 However, for fonts with many glyphs (such as are typically used for Chinese and Japanese, for example), even with the compression provided by WOFF 1.0, download sizes are still large.
 Recently a modified, two-stage compression scheme was proposed which could offer significant filesize savings.
 Early experiments show an effective compression of between 10% to 40% compared to WOFF 1.0.
 This proposed charter adds the evaluation of the proposed method (and variations upon it) against a wide range of fonts, detailed examination of gains against complexity and memory usage (which may impact deployment on mobile, especially), and then the standardisation of an enhanced compression type, as a deliverable of the existing WebFonts Working Group.